Aldo Maldera: Personal life

 Maldera was the third son of a family of Apulian immigrants in Milan.
 Aldo's older brothers Luigi Maldera and Attilio Maldera both played football professionally.
 To distinguish them, Luigi was referred to as Maldera I, Attilio as Maldera II and Aldo as Maldera III.
+His nephew is a football manager Andrea Maldera.

 After retirement

 Following his retirement, he worked as a football agent, and he lived in Rome with his wife.
 He also worked as member of the A.S.
 Roma youth system until 2004, and later also as Sport director of Greek club Panionios F.C. with the president Zakiris and A.C.
 Milan's technical director Fabio Martella.

 On 1 August 2012, it was announced on the A.S.
 Roma website that Maldera had died in Rome at the age of 58.